BolajiOlajide/now-playing/README.md

 You need two things.

-1. Spotify Client ID and Secret
+1. Spotify Client ID
+2. Spotify Client Secret
 2. Spotify Refresh Token

 To get your Spotify Client ID and sercet, follow these steps: